ANNIE AVILÉS

 (she/ella)

-I’m a journalist and story editor.
-I started my journalism career in Bolivia, as a producer and interpreter, then started to report audio stories for NPR.
+I started my journalism career in Bolivia, as a producer and interpreter, then shifted into reporting audio stories for NPR, where I covered Latin America with a focus on the Andes.
 During that time, I also began reporting and writing longform stories for The Atlantic, Harper’s, VQR, and other outlets.
-After a move to the US, I discovered a love of story editing while working on shows for Stitcher, Spotify, and Vice.

-Awards I’ve earned include an Edward R. Murrow, a Rona Jaffe fellowship, and multiple investigative reporting fellowships.
-Originally from rural Maine, I’ve spent my life between Maine and South America.
+Originally from rural Maine, I’ve spent most of my life between Maine and South America.
 I’m bilingual in English and Spanish and enjoy working in both languages.

 Feel free to get in touch here.